What Is an Authentication Agent: Definition and Use Cases

 - Improving user experience across fragmented platforms

-Agents serve as trusted middle layers standardizing access, particularly valuable for enterprises managing dozens or hundreds of tools.
+Agents serve as trusted middle layers standardizing access and enforcing consistent security policies, particularly valuable for enterprises managing dozens or hundreds of tools.

 How an Authentication Agent Works Step by Step